HP TECH TAKES /...

 While the overall quality of laptop processors has improved substantially over the years and will continue to do so, PC gaming has come a long way too.
 In many ways, contemporary gaming looks like it still has plenty of ground left to cover, especially when you consider virtual reality games and related recent developments.

-Of course, your preferences and personal style of gaming will help determine the perfect balance of cost and performance, in addition to the features that are most important for you.
+Your preferences and personal style of gaming will help determine the perfect balance of cost and performance, in addition to the features that are most important for you.

 In our HP OMEN gaming laptop series and across our store, you’ll find a range of powerful processor and GPU options from 8th Generation Intel® Core™ processors to the superb quality of AMD’s powerful Ryzen™ processors.